benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==
+= 0.9.0 =
+* you can now change player size from the default one (as proposed by [Edward Owen](http://www.edwardlowen.com/)); httpv://www.youtube.com/watch?v=_SQkWbRublY#size_step=-2 or httpv://youtu.be/_SQkWbRublY#size_step=+1 will change player size to one of the other available sizes in your choosen format (4:3 or 16:9)
+* added a smaller 16:9 size and re-arranged player sizes on the options-screen
+* Bugfix: changed lyte-div ID to force it to be xhtml-compliant (ID's can't start with a digit, hat tip: Ruben of [ytuquelees.net](http://ytuquelees.net)
+* Bugfix: added version in js-call to avoid caching issues (lyte-min.js?ver=0.8.1) as experienced by some users and reported by [Ryan of givemeshred.com](http://www.givemeshred.com)
+* Upgrade to the "bonus feature" to [fix things](http://blog.futtta.be/2011/11/07/wp-privacy-quantcast-sneaks-back-in/) (consider this beta)
+* Languages: added Hebrew (by [Sagive SEO](http://www.sagive.co.il/)) and Catalan (by Ruben of [ytuquelees.net](http://ytuquelees.net)) translations and added completed Spanish version (thanks to [Paulino Brener from Social Media Travelers](http://socialmediatravelers.com/ "Paulino Brener from Social Media Travelers, Your guide to your Social Media journey.
+We help businesses start or improve their Social Media presence."))
+* tested succesfully on WordPress 3.3 (beta 2)

 = 0.8.0 =
 * added support for playlists
 * added support for HD